-7. Conclusions
+6. Conclusions

-This paper has dealt with the problem of how to achieve a higher future income and living standard in Timor-Leste.
-In the longer run, this will presumably be the task mainly of a modern industry or service sector, but at the present time four-fifths of all Timorese are subsistence peasant farmers, and in the absence of a modern sector, in the short and medium term, agriculture will have to continue to act as a sink in terms of employment.
+This article has dealt with the problem of how to achieve a higher future income and living standard in Timor-Leste.
+In the longer run, that will presumably be the task mainly of a modern industry or service sector, but at the present time four-fifths of all Timorese are subsistence peasant farmers, and in the absence of a modern sector, in the short and medium term, agriculture will have to continue to act as a sink in terms of employment.

 This fact makes it natural to focus on what determines production and incomes in agriculture.
-In the first part of our discussion we used a 'production function approach' which allowed us to focus on the inputs employed in agriculture.
-Land is a scarce production factor and little capital is employed, among other things due to a generalized lack of credit.
+In the first part of our discussion we used a "production function approach," which allowed us to focus on the inputs used in agriculture.
+Land is a scarce production factor and little capital is used, among other things due to a generalized lack of credit.
 The technological level is low, not only because of the lack of capital, but also because of the low educational standard of the farmers and the lack of government support in such areas as extension and transportation.

 The agricultural sector in Timor-Leste is to a large extent a subsistence sector, where the agricultural households consume most of what they produce.
 In the future, however, the market orientation of the sector is likely to increase.
-Timor-Leste will presumably undergo the same process of rural-urban migration and urbanization as the rest of the Third World.
+Timor-Leste will presumably undergo the same process of rural-urban migration and urbanization as the rest of the developing countries.
 This, in turn, means that change, for better or for worse, will presumably have to come via the market mechanism.

-In the second part of our analysis we hence developed a model of an agricultural household which allowed us to find out the likely effects on agricultural production and incomes, crop mix, leisure, farm household consumption of food and industrial goods as well as sales of food crops and cash crops not consumed by the farm households, as prices of these two crops and of industrial goods change.
+In the second part of our analysis we hence developed a model of an agricultural household, which allowed us to find out the likely effects of changes in the prices of food and cash crops and industrial goods on agricultural production and incomes, crop mix, leisure, farm household consumption of food and industrial goods, and sales of food crops and cash crops not consumed by the farm households.
 Incentives may come from increased prices of farm products and reduced prices of industrial goods.
 The effects of these changes are not altogether clear-cut.
 Much depends on how the farmers value leisure and on whether the farm household has access to outside earning opportunities as well.
-Introducing wage-earning opportunities may be important, since in this case, whatever increased leisure that the farm households may want to enjoy will take place though a reduction of outside work rather than of farm production.
+Introducing wage-earning opportunities may be important, because in this case, whatever increased leisure farm households may want to enjoy will take place though a reduction in outside work rather than farm production.
 The production of at least one agricultural commodity will increase (both in the case of a cheapening of manufactured goods).
-Thus, even if the objective is to increase the living standard of the Timorese farmers, the road may go partly via increased earning opportunities outside agriculture.
+Thus the objective of increasing the living standard of Timorese farmers may in part be achieved via increased earning opportunities outside agriculture.